davidwangcn9/Heartbeat/README.md

 User can not select future time in calendar (both start time & end time).
 The max date interval between start time and end time is 31 days (e.g. 01/01/2024 - 01/31/2024).

-Invalid dates may be, e.g. future dates, interval between start time and end time is more than 31 days, end time is before start time, etc.
+Invalid dates may be, e.g. future dates, interval between start time and end time is more than 31 days, end time is before start time, etc. If users select an invalid date, a warning will be popped up.

-If user selects and invalid date, a warning may be shown.
+Users can click the sort button to sort multiple periods of time in ascending or descending order.

 #### 3.1.3 Config project account